hove-io/navitia/documentation/slate/source/includes/isochrones.md

 ![image](isochrones_example.png)

-The Isochrone function provides information either:
+Isochrone computing exposes information under two formats:

--   in the form of a list with all the reachable stops from a potential destination with their respective arrival times, travel times and number of matches
+-   either [Journeys](#journeys) service which provides a list with all the reachable stops from a potential destination with their respective arrival times, travel times and number of matches
--   in the form of a multi-polygon in order to plate colors directly on a map, or to filter geocoded objects inside the polygon
+-   or [isochrones](#isochrones_api) service which provides a multi-polygon stream in order to plate colors directly on a map, or to filter geocoded objects inside the polygon

 Using the raw list, here is a fiddle example: